 Crime data integrity programme - judgment criteria

 The process for determining overall graded judgments for the crime data integrity (CDI) programme consists of three stages.
-These were updated in 2017 to marginally reduce, and broaden, the recording rates required to enable each judgment to be applied; and to separate the 16 judgment criteria of this inspection into three core questions for which individual graded judgments will be published.
+These were updated in 2017 to marginally reduce, and broaden, the recording rates needed to enable each judgment to be applied.
+We also and to separated the 16 judgment criteria of this inspection into three core questions for which individual graded judgments will be published.
 These are set out below.

 Elements of the inspection